Husband and I were settling in to watch a movie. For me, this is quite a process to get the perfect arrangement of pillows and blankets.

 Me: Did you just call me a dog?

 Husband: You know, like a really cute dog.

 Me: You’re lucky i’m not easily offended by things.

 Husband: Ha!
-More like you’ve finally gotten your nest how you want it and you don’t want to move and have to start all over.
+More like you’ve finally gotten your nest how you want it and you don’t want to move to throw a pillow at me and have to start all over.